M. Molly Backes

 During his time at Iowa State, Shane plans on writing a novel or two concerning the ecological disaster that is occurring here.
 He plans on melding the cultural change that occurred within him concerning corporate agriculture, with the ignorance that Iowa lawmakers have with their own environment, and to protect and to regenerate what is left of the natural resources in Iowa.
 He hopes that one day his work will change minds and policy in Iowa.
 In his free time you may find Shane fishing and canoeing or cheering on his daughters at one of their many sporting events, or you may stumble across him in the woods searching for tracks and signs of what was the wild of Iowa.

-A first-year MFA candidate in the Creative Writing & Environment program at Iowa State University, she also holds a BA in Linguistics from McGill University and a Master’s of Library and Information Science from the University of North Carolina.
+Emily Horner is an MFA student in the Creative Writing and Environment program, and the 2016-17 recipient of the Pearl Hogrefe Fellowship in Creative Writing.
+She is the author of A Love Story Starring My Dead Best Friend, a top-ten title on the American Library Association’s Rainbow Project Book List for 2011.
+She also holds a BA in Linguistics from McGill University and a Master’s of Library and Information Science from the University of North Carolina.
 In 2001 she studied classical Japanese literature in Nagasaki, Japan as a recipient of a scholarship from Japan’s Ministry of Education, Culture, Sports, Science, and Technology.

 Before relocating to Ames, she spent eight years as a young adult librarian with Brooklyn Public Library.
 She writes about girlhood, adolescence, cyborgs, witches, and how humans exist in relationship with urban and suburban environments.

-Amalie Kwassman is a first-year poet from Brooklyn, New York and a graduate of Smith College.
+Amalie Kwassman is an MFA student in the Creative Writing and Environment program at Iowa State.
+She is a poet from Brooklyn, New York and a graduate of Smith College.
 She has experience teaching in New York with Teach for America.
 Amalie has received scholarships from the Juniper Summer Writing Institute.
 She has been a guest speaker and spoken word performer at The Anne Frank Center, Dixon Place and The National Conference for Community and Justice.
 She reflects on urban life, religion and how many poems she can write while riding the NYC subway train.

 Keygan Sands has entered the MFA program in Creative Writing and Environment hoping to explore the relationships and reciprocity between humans and nature.